fm=f_5793-7

 3. To minimize current income taxes

-Charitably donating with intentioncaptures the benefits of all three.
+Charitably donating with intention captures the benefits of all three.

 For example donating appreciated property rather than cash simultaneously accomplishes the building of a legacy while minimizing current income tax burden.
 Whether it brings happiness is for you to decide.